magedavee/p50Analysis/README.txt

 Output
 ======

-Simulation output is a ROOT TTree with event data, and an XML metadata file (same name as ROOT output, but with added ".xml" suffix) containing simulation setup information.
+Simulation output is a ROOT TTree or HDF5 tables with event data, and an XML metadata file (same name as ROOT/HDF5 output, but with added ".xml" suffix) containing simulation setup information.

 The branches of the TTree (named "PG4") vary depending on the systems activated in the analysis;
 for example, a muon veto ionization branch named "VetoIoni," which is generated when the muon veto